fjames86/pounds/README.md

 (pounds.log:stop-following)
 ```

-The log operators are thread-safe: you are free to write to the log from different threads.
+This starts a thread which monitors the log and prints messages to the output stream
+as they are written to the log.

 It is often the case that different modules of the same program want to write to the same log, but
 with a tag to differentiate them.